berkeley-stat243/stat243-fall-2022/syllabus.md

 4. Any mathematical derivations may be done by hand and scanned with your phone if you prefer that to writing up LaTeX equations.

+Note: R Markdown is an extension to the Markdown markup language that allows one to embed R code within an HTML document.
-Note: knitr is a tool that allows one to embed chunks of code within LaTeX documents.
-It can also be used with the L-.1667em.25emY-.125emX GUI front-end to LaTeX.
-R Markdown is an extension to the Markdown markup language that allows one to embed R code within an HTML document.
+Quarto is a new tool that generalized R Markdown and provides the compatible qmd format. knitr is a tool that allows one to embed chunks of code within LaTeX documents.
+It can also be used with Overleaf and the LyX GUI front-end to LaTeX.
-Please see the *dynamics document tutorial* on the SCF tutorials website; there will be additional information in the first section and on the first problem set.
+Please see the SCF [dynamics document tutorial](https://berkeley-scf.github.io/tutorial-dynamic-docs); there will be additional information in the first section and on the first problem set.

 ### Submitting assignments

-The file [UNDER CONSTRUCTION][submitting-electronically.txt](./howtos/submitting-electronically.txt) has information on setting up a Github repository for the class and submitting your assignments by committing your solution to Github.
+The file [UNDER CONSTRUCTION][submitting-electronically.txt](./software/submitting-electronically.txt) has information on setting up a Github repository for the class and submitting your assignments by committing your solution to Github.
 We will discuss this in section on Friday September 3.

 ### Problem set grading {#problem-set-grading .unnumbered}